iot-bus/iot-bus.github.io/docs/source/boards/iot-bus-motor.rst

     <p style="clear: both;">

-This IoT-Bus module is the motor controller.
+  This IoT-Bus module provides a motor controller.
+It uses two TB6612FNG motor drivers controlled by a PCA9685 on the I2C bus.
+  The default address is 0x5F but can be changed from 0x40 through 0x5F by disconnecting solder blobs.
+It supports two stepper motors or four DC Motors.

-`See it in the oddWires store... <http://www.oddwires.com/iot-bus-motor-controller/>`__
+`Buy it in the oddWires store... <http://www.oddwires.com/iot-bus-motor-controller/>`__

-.. contents:: Contents
-    :local:

 Pins Used
 ---------